chadha19/LeaseLink/README.md

 # LeaseLink 🏠

-A modern property discovery platform that combines Tinder-like swiping for property browsing with comprehensive landlord management tools.
+A modern twist on finding housing that combines Tinder-like swiping for property browsing.

 ## What is LeaseLink?

-LeaseLink revolutionizes property hunting by letting you **swipe through curated property listings** that match your preferences.
+LeaseLink revolutionizes property hunting by letting you **swipe through property listings** that match your preferences.
 When both you and a landlord express interest, you get matched and can start chatting about your next home.

 ### For Renters/Buyers
-- 📱 **Swipe Interface**: Browse properties with simple left/right swipes
+- **Swipe Interface**: Browse properties with simple left/right swipes
-- 🎯 **Smart Matching**: Get matched when both parties show interest
+- **Smart Matching**: Get matched when both parties show interest
-- 💬 **Direct Chat**: Message landlords instantly after matching
+- **Direct Chat**: Message landlords instantly after matching
-- 🔍 **Personalized Feed**: Properties tailored to your preferences
+- **Personalized Feed**: Properties tailored to your preferences/filters

 ### For Landlords
-- 🏢 **Property Management**: Add, edit, and manage all your listings
+- **Property Management**: Add, edit, and manage all your listings
-- 👥 **Tenant Applications**: Review interested renters in one place
+- **Tenant Applications**: Review interested renters and their information
-- ✅ **Match Approval**: Accept or decline applications efficiently
+- **Match Approval**: Accept or decline applications based on your criteria
-- 📊 **Insights**: Track property performance and interest levels

 ## Quick Start